DevBoiAgru/DevBoiAgru/README.md

 - 💪 I have made **a few games, REST APIs using flask, some webpages, and much more!**

-- 👨‍💻 All of my projects are available at [https://devboiagru.pythonanywhere.com/](https://devboiagru.pythonanywhere.com/)
+- 👨‍💻 All of my projects are available here and at [https://devboiagru.vercel.app/](https://devboiagru.vercel.app/)

 - 💬 Ask me about **Python, Unreal Engine and Blender!**